Get a free trial of industry-leading VoIP Phone System. Start Now! arrow

 • twitter

-Let’s try to answer these questions as we dive into the evolution of video calling services in this brief timeline.
+Let’s look at the evolution of video calling apps in this brief timeline.

 Where it all started

-Just two years after the invention of the telephone, popular periodicals came up with an idea for a combination of a videophone and wide-screen television, naming it telephonoscope.
-Mr Bell himself had also made notes for a device that would let us “see by electricity”.
+Two years after the invention of the telephone, the Bell Labs came up with an idea for a combination of a videophone and wide-screen television, naming it “telephonoscope.”

-Although it took some time for us to achieve this successfully, as technology advanced, video calls became increasingly popular and now stands as a pillar of modern relationships.
+Although it took some time to achieve this successfully, video conferencing and video calling apps became increasingly popular and now stand as a pillar of modern relationships.

 Here is a timeline that shows how various large companies started their video calling services or when they incorporated them into their platform: